sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 $$ E(r_{ii}) = 4\varepsilon\Bigg[\bigg(\dfrac{\sigma_{ii}}{r_{ii}}\bigg)^{12} - \bigg(\dfrac{\sigma_{ii}}{r_{ii}}\bigg)^{6}\Bigg]. $$

-This is simply an alternative way of writing the Lennard-Jones potential discussed previously.
+This is simply an alternative way of writing the Lennard-Jones potential, as discussed previously.

-As with the determination of the potentials itself, the way in which these potentials are mixed can vary massively and there is no single rule for all systems.
+As with the determination of the potentials itself, the way in which these potentials can be mixed vary massively and there is no single rule for all systems.
-To give a flavour of the variation that is possible, check out the Wikipedia page on [combining rules](https://en.wikipedia.org/wiki/Combining_rules).
+To give a flavour of the variation possible, the Wikipedia entry on [combining rules](https://en.wikipedia.org/wiki/Combining_rules) provides an introduction into some of the rule sets commonly employed.

 ## Key Points
 - Potential models are **not** trivial to parameterise
 - Some off-the-shelf potentials exist, but they **must** be used with caution
-- The way in which the potentials mix is not well defined
+- The way in which potentials mix is not well defined

 # References

 1. Harvey, J. (2017). *Computational Chemistry*.
 Oxford, UK.
 Oxford University Press
 2. Lorentz, H. A. (1881).
 Ann.
 Phys., **248**, 127-136.
-[10.1002/andp.18812480110](https://doi.org/10.1002/andp.18812480110)
+[DOI: 10.1002/andp.18812480110](https://doi.org/10.1002/andp.18812480110)
 3. Berthelot, D. (1898).
 Comptes.
 Rendus.
 Acad.
 Sci., **126**, 1703-1855